Niranjanbabumv/homeautomation/README.md

 Navigate to the folder ['homesimulator/scripts'](/homesimulator/scripts) and open the file ['homesimulator/scripts/env.js'](/homesimulator/scripts/env.js) in your favourite editor.

-Add your PubNub publish and subscribe keys again in this file and save the file.
-Note that the channel name is already populated in this file.
+Add your PubNub publish and subscribe keys in this file and save the file.
+The channel name is already populated in this file so you need to add only the PubNub publish and subscribe keys.
 The channel name is same as the one used earlier in the '.env' file in step 10.
 Note that channel names are case sensitive so make sure that the same name is used in both the files.
+In fact, contents of this file are the same as this file is the same as ['sttserver/static/scripts/env.js'](sttserver/static/scripts/env.js).

 Your Completed 'env.js' file should look like this: